Quantization of canonical bases and the quantum symplectic double: The skein algebra and laminations

 \subsection{Relation to quantum cluster algebras}

 We conclude this section by describing the relation, first discovered by Muller in~\cite{Muller}, between skein algebras and quantum cluster algebras.
-A review of the relevant notions from the theory of quantum cluster algebras can be found in Appendix~\ref{sec:ReviewOfQuantumClusterAlgebras}.
-As usual, we take $S$ to be a disk with finitely many marked points on its boundary.
+As usual, we take $\Sigma=(\mathbb{D},\mathbb{M})$ to be a disk with finitely many marked points on its boundary.

-\begin{definition} Let $T$ be an ideal triangulation of $S$.
+\begin{definition} Let $T$ be an ideal triangulation of $\Sigma$.
 For any $i\in I$ and $j\in J$, we define